100 Heroes: Caravaggio

 Caravaggio vividly expressed crucial moments and scenes, often featuring violent struggles, torture, and death.
 He worked rapidly, with live models, preferring to forgo drawings and work directly onto the canvas.

-Caravaggio was born in Milan 1571.
+Caravaggio was born in Milan 1571, where he trained as a painter.

 In 1584, he began his four-year apprenticeship to the Milanese painter Simone Peterzano.